 With winter season on the horizon, it’s time to start thinking ahead about sprucing up around your home: cleaning out closets, tuning up your heating system, weather-proofing your garden, gathering firewood, clearing your roof and gutters of debris, caulking around windows and doors, and more.

-But just as important is sprucing up your health.
+But just as important as these jobs is taking care of your health.

 Here are five easy things to do to get you prepped for the upcoming winter months, so you can keep your mind- and body – in the best shape possible.